tosabas/treeSpider/README.md

 <link rel="stylesheet" href="/path/to/installation/folder/dist/css/treeSpider.css">
 ```

-And that is it, you will see treeSpider running in the browser with random automatically generate data that displays in your locale language, and one cool thing is there is no limit to the number of TreeSpider instances that can be on a page, next add your organization employees data.
+And that is it, you will see treeSpider running in the browser with random automatically generate data, and one cool thing is there is no limit to the number of TreeSpider instances that can be on a page, next add your organization employees data.

 ## Adding data